-A helpful hint is to frame the learning outcomes in terms of the program, rather than in terms of individual courses or students.
+Be sure to frame the learning outcomes in terms of the program, rather than in terms of individual courses or students.

 No requirements or restrictions are imposed on departments when developing outcome statements except that the learning outcomes should be aligned with the mission and goals of the university.
 However, there are some guidelines that you can use when writing student learning outcome statements.
 They are listed below and a brief explanation is provided.